close

 Words: 1315|Pages: 3|7 min read

 The Odd Women, by George Gissing, is a story that centers upon the decisions that people make in life and the outside factors that influence these decisions.
-Gissing looks at the situations of five different women and utilizes their lives to make observations about both the women themselves and the Victorian society in which they must live.
-Gissing’s decision to focus upon the lives and decisions of five women without husbands and his portrayal of their characters in a fully developed manner, indicates that he was certainly well ahead of his time in regards to feminine depictions in the period.
+Gissing examines the situations of five different women and utilizes their lives to make observations about both the women themselves and the Victorian society in which they must live.
+Gissing’s decision to focus upon the lives and decisions of five women without husbands, and his portrayal of their characters in a fully developed manner, indicates that he was certainly well ahead of his time in regards to feminine depictions during the period.
 The author incorporates some very unusual characters such as Mary Barfoot and Rhoda Nunn, who dedicate their lives to training young women in learning skills to support themselves.
 Their stated goal is to help free both sexes from whatever constraints they may find, including even institutions such as marriage.
-This is a radical departure from the typical subject matter and character portrayal in the period.
+This is a radical departure from the typical subject matter and character portrayal of the era.

 Her own future was more hopeful than theirs had ever been.
 She knew herself good-looking.
 Men had followed her in the street and tried to make her acquaintance.
 Some of the girls with whom she lived regarded her enviously, spitefully.
 But had she really the least chance of marrying a man whom she could respect – not to say love?
-(Gissing, p.38)
+(Gissing, 1893, p.
+38)

 Monica’s situation reflects the fact that there were limited opportunities in certain areas for women of almost any class, from the lower classes to the very rich.
 Many women, despite hailing from a good family and obtaining a solid education, still have little or no chance to pursue the avenues that interest them.
 For example, women were for the most part discouraged from pursuing certain academic disciplines.
 Education in this period was certainly anything but equal among the sexes or classes.
 Young “gentlemen” would be educated at home by a private tutor until they were of age to attend Eton or Winchester or one of the elite schools of the day.
 Here the young man would receive a general education that resembled a liberal arts curriculum today, with an emphasis on the classics and humanities.
 He might then go on to Cambridge or Oxford for further study in a desired field.

 The problem…appears to resolve itself into this: that there is an enormous and increasing number of single women in the nation, a number quite disproportionate and quite abnormal; a number which, positively and relatively, is indicative of an unwholesome social state.
 We must redress the balance.
-We must restore by an emigration of women that natural proportion between the sexes… (Greg, p.445)
+We must restore by an emigration of women that natural proportion between the sexes… (Greg, 1869, p.
+445)

 Get a custom paper now from our expert writers.